Grimrukh/soulstruct-blender/README.md

 This is an experimental add-on that is not yet published to Blender.
 To install the add-on manually, follow these steps:

 1. Ensure you have **Blender 3.3 or later**, as Python 3.10 is required.
+   - Blender 4.0 is not yet supported for FLVER import/export due to a change in shader nodes.
 2. Download the add-on `.zip` file from the GitHub repository (Releases).
 3. Unzip the contents into your Blender's **user** `scripts/addons` directory.
    - On Windows, the directory is typically at `C:/<User>/AppData/Roaming/Blender Foundation/Blender/<version>/scripts/addons/`.